 A Japanese-American family sits for a photograph in front of their Queen Anne cottage in Garvanza.

-The E.C.
-Hurd residence, which stood at 6954 Hollywood Blvd is shown with ornate Queen Anne detailing.
+at 6954 Hollywood Blvd is shown with ornate Queen Anne detailing.

 This Mission Revival home once stood where the present-day Hollywood/Highland development is currently located.